scud3r1a/debian-packages/SimpleServer/README.md

 To update your system without repeating the whole setting, you can as well run the "SimpleServer_Update" script.

 For the best experience with the Samba file server, please mount an USB drive permanently and use it for Samba.
+Furthermore, be sure that you made the folder ("/media/"your device"/share") readable and usable for normal users by using "chmod +x share" or the like.

 Thanks,